 "I got a citation!
 What do I do?"

-- When you signed your citation, you promised to appear before the Tomball Municipal Court no later than the court date listed on the citation.
-This is your deadline to contact the Court.
-If you come by during business hours or call us at 281-257-7894, you may be able to resolve your citation without having to appear on your court date.
+- When you signed your citation, you promised to appear before the Tomball Municipal Court no later than the appearance date and time listed on the citation.
+The appearance date and time is your deadline to contact the Court.
+If you come by during business hours or call us at 281-257-7894, you may be able to resolve your citation without having to appear for an official court hearing.
 Go to our "Resolving Your Citation" page for information.
-If you do not resolve your citation or get a continuance prior to your court date, you must appear in court at the date and time listed on your citation.
+If you do not resolve your citation or get a continuance prior to your court date, you must appear in person at the date and time listed on your citation.

 - Don't delay!
 Contact us to resolve your citation.
 Fines and fees may increase after your court date.